AuslanderLab/melPDomiX/pathway_analysis/README.md

 ## Overview

-This README describes the code used to generate Figures 3d-f and Supplementary Figure 3.
+This README describes the code used to generate Figure 3d-f and Supplementary Figure 3a-c.

 ## Calculation of Pathway Scores